Lehsqa/social_network_flask/README.md

 ## Intro

-This repo is intended to make it easy to get started with a Flask project.
-If you want to use it for your own projects, I suggest cloning this repo locally rather than following the installation instructions below:
+This repo is intended to set up Social Network Application.
+Main functions: signup and login users and enable to create posts and like them.
+For start working with it, need to clone it:

 ```
 git clone https://github.com/Lehsqa/social_network_flask.git <project-name>